-Again Be Sure Firearm and Magazines are Completely Unloaded!
+Again, Be Sure the Firearm and Magazines are Completely Unloaded!

-- 1. Reassemble the charging handle and bolt carrier into the upper receiver: - a.
+1. Reassemble the charging handle and bolt carrier into the upper receiver:

+- a.
 Turn the upper receiver upside down so that the top of the rifle is pointing toward the ground. - b.
 Install the charging handle with the pickup lug pointing up. - c.
 Put the charging handle into the upper, line up the locator tabs with the corresponding cut in the upper and drop the charging handle into the charging hand slot. - d.
-Turn the bolt carrier upside down and, making sure the bolt is fully forward, place the key of the bolt carrier in channel of the charging handle and push both the bolt carrier and the charging handle forward until the charging handle latch engages the upper receiver.
+Turn the bolt carrier upside down and, making sure the bolt is fully forward, place the carrier key in channel of the charging handle, then push both the bolt carrier and the charging handle forward until the charging handle latch engages the upper receiver.